Frequently Asked Questions

 3. What is the commitment for TUTORS?

-ONE-ON-ONE TUTORS are paired with one student throughout the year, and we expect a long-term commitment and regular attendance.
+ONE-ON-ONE TUTORS are paired with one student throughout the year, and we encourage a long-term commitment.
 We understand that tutors have their own busy lives, so accommodations are made as needed.
 However your student comes to count on you so please make every effort to come each week.
 Our greatest need is always for ONE-ON-ONE TUTORS.

 If you are ready to be a ONE-ON-ONE TUTOR and make the commitment to one student (you won’t regret it!), the available time slots for 2018-19 are: